 How should you choose a termite professional?

-Getting recommendations from family and friends is a good start, but here are three key questions to ask:
+Getting recommendations from family and friends is a good start, but some key questions to ask:

 You can ask your pest professional to see their license and insurance – they cannot refuse!
 Please note, the licence and insurance should specifically mention termite work – pest control is separate.